ahmedHalim2290/myreads-ahmedhalim/README.md

 # MyReads Project
-This is David Jarrins MyReads project.
+This is Ahmed Abd Elhalim MyReads project.
 This project can be used to search for book titles and store them on different shelves depending on what you are currently reading, what you have read and what you would like to read.

 # Installation